Childhood cataract: Diagnosis

-History

 Routine screening is the method in which cataracts are typically diagnosed in childhood.
 A thorough history is obtained to assist in making this diagnosis.
 The following are questions to consider addressing in a visit: "at what age did the symptoms begin?", "how long have the symptoms been present?", "is there a family history of childhood cataracts?", "is there a history of pregnancy complications or symptoms?", "any drug use during pregnancy?", "is there history of trauma during pregnancy?", "does the child have any other accompanying symptoms like vomiting?".
 A specific question regarding vomiting is asked as it may lead to increased suspicion for Galactosemia.

-Physical Examination

 A complete physical examination is done to identify if a child has any associated systemic symptoms which may aid in a diagnosis of childhood cataracts.
 In addition, a complete eye examination is done.
 This eye exam includes fixation, pupillary reflex test, and test for visual acuity.
 Visual acuity is tested differently based on patient's age.
 For infants, visual acuity can be tested by visual evoked response, Catford drum, optokinetic nystagmus, and Teller's acuity cards tests.
 For children aged 1–2 years old, visual acuity can be tested by Worth's ivory ball test, Boeck's candy test, the "Screening Test for Young Children and Retards", and Cardiff's acuity test.
 For children aged 2–3 years old, visual acuity can be tested by miniature toy test, coin test, and LEA symbols tests.
 For children aged 3–5 years old, visual acuity can be tested by Allen's picture card, Lippman's HOTV test, and letter test.
 For children greater than age 5, visual acuity can be tested by Tumbling E, Landolt's broken ring, Snellen's chart, and LogMAR chart tests.

 Treatment

 Early detection is crucial in treatment of congenital cataracts.
-Prognosis is good if cataracts are detected early and surgery occurs at age of 6 weeks for unilateral cataracts and at age of 8 weeks for bilateral cataracts.
+Prognosis is good if cataracts are detected early and surgery occurs aged 6 weeks for unilateral cataracts and at 8 weeks for bilateral cataracts.
 Favorable outcomes are associated with timely surgery, appropriate postoperative care, and visual rehabilitation postoperatively.
 Postoperative care requires effective communication between an interdisciplinary team including parents, pediatricians, surgeons, anesthesiologists, and optometrists.

-In order to decrease presentations of avoidable blindness in childhood, it is important to focus on maternal and neonatal health prior to symptomatic presentation.
+To decrease presentations of avoidable blindness in childhood, it is important to focus on maternal and neonatal health prior to symptomatic presentation.